nanasysim/assignment-1/README.md

 >Keep tokens secure, as they function like passwords.
 If a token is compromised, revoke it immediately.

 ## 3. Authenticate your API token with doctl
-After you have created an API token in DigitalOcean, you need to authenticate it with doctl.
+After you have created an API token in DigitalOcean, you need to authenticate it with `doctl`.
 This will allow you to use doctl to manage your DigitalOcean resources.
 ### Step 1: Run this command to authenticate your API token with doctl
 ```
 doctl auth init